wp-plugins/download-monitor/readme.txt

 4. Display regular download links or fancy ones all using shortcodes and templates.

 == Changelog ==

+= 1.0.5 =
+* When do_not_force is enabled, still replace abspath with home_url
+* Exclude dlm_download from search and disable query var
+* Added category_include_children option for downloads shortcode
+* Fixed logs time offset.

 = 1.0.4 =
 * Tweak admin page detection to work when no downloads exist.